-USAID invests in population and health programs to improve the survival, well-being and productivity of the Kenyan population—especially for poor, marginalized and underserved communities.
+USAID invests in population and health activities to improve the survival, well-being and productivity of the Kenyan population—especially for poor, marginalized and underserved communities.
 USAID partners with the Government of Kenya at the national and county levels to reduce the burden of major infectious diseases such as HIV/AIDS, malaria and tuberculosis, and address the main causes of maternal and child deaths.
-This includes cross-cutting work to strengthen healthcare systems and capacity, supporting the national government to formulate key policies and guidelines while assisting counties to better plan, manage and finance quality health services to meet local needs.
+This includes cross-cutting work to strengthen healthcare systems and capacity.
+It also includes supporting the national government to formulate key policies and guidelines while assisting counties to better plan, manage and finance quality health services to meet local needs.

-USAID’s health program is supporting the goals of the Government of Kenya and empowering the Kenyan people to be agents of transformation in their country.
+USAID population and health activities support the goals of the Government of Kenya and empower Kenyans to be agents of transformation in their country.
 As health and human capacity in Kenya are sustainably strengthened, Kenyans will be better able to effectively participate in and contribute to the transformation of their governance and economy.

 USAID/Kenya’s support to the country’s fight against tuberculosis ensures that drugs are delivered to health facilities to expand and enhance the national detection and treatment strategy.
 This support has helped Kenya surpass the World Health Organization tuberculosis targets of detecting 70 percent of the total estimated number of cases and successfully treating 80 percent of patients.